MiguelDordio/JSONGenerator/README.md

 ## Custom Annotations

-@JSONClass: Used when a given class is to be serialized

-@JSONObjectItem: Used when a class property is a custom object and is intended to be serialized (use when @JSONClass is not used in the property`s class)
+@JJSONCustomField: Used to apply a custom property name in the final JSON string

 @JSONExcludeItem: Used to exclude a given class property is to be ignored when generating the JSON string

 ## How to use